- Report Title:

 - Pages :

-This report provides an overview of the life sciences research tools market from 2006 to 2016.
-Life sciences research tools companies offer instruments, reagents and services to scientists in academic, BioPharma and applied market laboratories.
-Top vendors include Agilent, Bio-Rad, EMD Millipore, Life Technologies (Invitrogen / Applied Biosystems), Roche, Sigma-Aldrich and Thermo Fisher; smaller emerging players are highlighted as well (e.g., genomics players [Fluidigm, Raindance, Oxford Nanopore, NABSys, GnuBio]).
-Segmenting the market by technology, we estimate that the life science research tools market reached $37.4B in 2011, and is expected to grow ~4% p.a. in the next 5 years.
-Many reports on individual technologies report bullish growth rates of 5%-20% for Academic, BioPharma and Applied market customers (and excluding in vitro diagnostics).
-While our analysis confirms that applied market might experience double digit growth for many technologies, current market size estimates for these customers do not support an overall market growth of 10%+ for the overall life science research tools sector.
-This is especially true in light of the current global economic slowdown (including in India and China) and continued sovereign-debt crisis in Europe.
-A review of public fillings and guidance from the top players in this space –as well as an analysis of the funding reality in Academia and BioPharma– confirms this outlook.
-This report evaluates which technologies are expected to capture and loose market share in this mid-single digit growth rate market.
-In this second edition, we updated our analysis to reflect the most current market sales and trends in 5 broad segments: 1) Pure genomics technologies: qPCR, next generation sequencing (NGS) / third generation sequencing (3GS), microarrays, PCR, CE sequencing, molecular biology tools, digital PCR; 2) Pure proteomics technologies: protein isolation and analysis, ELISA, protein production, western blots and protein microarrays; 3) Cell biology technologies: discovery services, basic cell biology reagents, flow cytometry, transfection and electroporation, media and sera, microscopy, cell culture equipment, whole cell analysis, cells and tissues, high content imaging; 4) Other analytical technologies: liquid chromatography, mass spectroscopy, structural analysis methods, in vivo study, spectroscopy, multiplex technologies, label free technologies; 5) Other supplies and technologies: lab supplies and disposables, glassware, automation, sample preparation, LIMS, magnetic beads.
-For each of these 35 subsegments, we present an analysis detailing sales of instruments and reagents for 2006, 2011 and 2016.
-In addition, we detail market drivers and moderators, market trends, a high level end-customer breakdown (Academic, BioPharma and Applied markets customers) and key competitors.
-Many of these technologies are increasingly used for clinical diagnostics purposes.
-Therefore, we briefly cover the size, growth and trends of the in vitro diagnostics and molecular diagnostics markets.
-All data are based on manufacturer sales as publically reported, and interviews with life sciences experts in academic, BioPharma and applied market laboratories.
+The third edition of this report provides an overview of the life sciences research tools market from 2009 to 2017.
+Life sciences research tools companies offer instruments, reagents and services to academic, BioPharma, applied market and (non-IVD) clinical customers.
+This market is consolidated, with top vendors including Agilent, Bio-Rad, EMD Millipore, Illumina, Life Technologies*, Roche, Sigma-Aldrich and Thermo Fisher representing the majority of sales; however, mid-size players (e.g., Luminex) and smaller emerging players are highlighted and included in this report as well (e.g., Oxford Nanopore, Quanterix, Seahorse Biosciences).
+As in previous versions, we carefully triangulated market growth with past and forecasted organic growth from keys players, many of which have experienced growth driven by acquisition.
+As a result, segmenting the market by technology, we estimate that the life science research tools market reached $41.4B in 2013, and is expected to grow ~4% p.a. in the next 4 years.
+These figures are in contrast with other reports on individual technologies that report bullish growth rates of 5%-20% for many technologies.
+Our analysis confirm that growth will be gated by academic funding in Western countries growing in low single digits, and expected to continue to represent the majority of funding.
+With that said, our analysis confirms that applied market (such as forensics or AgBio) might experience double digit growth for many technologies.
+This report evaluates which technologies are expected to capture (e.g., NGS, mass spectrometry) and loose (e.g., PCR, microarrays) relative market share.
+In this third edition, we updated our analysis to reflect the most current market sales and trends in 5 broad segments: - Pure genomics technologies: qPCR, next generation sequencing (NGS) / third generation sequencing (3GS), microarrays, PCR, CE sequencing, molecular biology tools, digital PCR; - Pure proteomics technologies: Antibodies, ELISA, protein production, western blots and protein microarrays; - Cell biology technologies: discovery services, microscopy, basic cell biology reagents, flow cytometry, transfection and electroporation, media and sera, cell culture equipment, cells and tissues, whole cell analysis, high content imaging; - Other analytical technologies: liquid chromatography, mass spectroscopy, structural analysis methods, in vivo study, spectroscopy, multiplex technologies, label free technologies; - Other supplies and technologies: lab supplies and disposables, automation, glassware, sample preparation, LIMS, magnetic beads For each of these 35 subsegments, we present an analysis detailing sales of instruments and reagents for 2009, 2013 and 2017.
+In addition, we detail market drivers (e.g., adoption of NGS as LDTs in clinical settings) and moderators (e.g., pricing pressure for some technologies), market trends (e.g., interest in single cell analysis), a high level end-customer breakdown (Academic, BioPharma and Applied markets customers) and key competitors.
+All data are based on manufacturer sales as publicly reported, and a total of 41 interviews with life sciences experts in academic, BioPharma and applied market laboratories conducted in the last 6 months.

 Table of Contents